Dav1dK/S02/Guidelines/ClientDevelopmentGuide.md

 ### Check version ###
 The TXT record attribute version lists the compatible specification version(s?).
 If specification version is not inside the expected range, this should, at minimum, be logged as a warning.

-### Multiple services ###
-TBD – Frankly not sure how to handle this
-In the cases when more than one service of a type is registered, one registration will necessarily be available before the other one, so just checking if only one service is present is not on its own enough.

 ### Changing values ###
 Both the SRV and TXT records could potentially change during operation.
 This is probably unusual, so perhaps handling this is not essential.
 But each client should have a clearly defined and communicated strategy on how to (not) handle changing SRV and TXT records.